MicrosoftDocs/architecture-center/docs/guide/technology-choices/multiparty-computing-service-content.md

 Since most blockchain ledgers support deploying into Docker containers, you can use Kubernetes to manage the containers.
 Azure has a managed Kubernetes offering called Azure Kubernetes Service (AKS) that you can use to deploy and configure your blockchain nodes.

-AKS implementations come with a managed service for the virtual machines that power the AKS cluster.
+AKS implementations have a managed service for the virtual machines that power the AKS cluster.
 However, your organization must still manage your AKS clusters and any networking or storage options in your architecture.

 There are deployment templates available on Azure for most blockchain ledgers for AKS.